-A smoke test should be done by a competent person using the following procedures which are based on recommendations in British Standard BS5440-1:2008.
+A smoke test should be done by a competent person using the following procedure which is based on British Standard BS646 1:Part 1.
 A slightly different procedure is required for testing flues for gas appliances.

 It should be remembered that the pressure of smoke from a test is far greater than that of a chimney during normal use.
 Consequently minor smoke leakage may occur in joints of a traditional masonry chimney or connections between prefabricated metal chimneys and flue pipes.
 Minor leakage detected should not be a major risk when the appliance is used, providing that it does not indicate a fault that could get worse.
 Remedial work will be required if heavy leakage is seen.
 The most likely problems are broken components, incorrect fitting or incomplete joining of flue liners.